niplav/site/so_chrono.md

 > __The blog [Shtetl Optimized](https://www.scottaaronson.com/blog/) is
 > written by [Scott Aaronson](https://en.wikipedia.org/wiki/Scott_Aaronson),
 > and deals with quantum computing and theoretical computer science.
-However
+However,
 > its archives are clumsy to navigate chronologically.
 This pages makes
 > that easier.__